Table of Contents

 Ribera Del Duero

 This region has a truly unique profile.
-Based along the Duero River, the soil in this region comprises a combination of soils – including limestone, chalk, and clay – which gives it a real Ribera Del Duero touch.
-In addition, this region prides itself on the fact that it grows predominantly quality red grapes – with the wines being highly complex and able to age well.
-Ribera is most applauded for their high-quality, bold Tempranillo, with most of their vines being more than 25 years old.
+Based along the Duero River, its soil comprises a combination of soils—including limestone, chalk, and clay—which gives it a real Ribera Del Duero touch.
+In addition, this region prides itself on growing predominantly quality red grapes, with the wines being highly complex and able to age well.
+Ribera is most applauded for its high-quality, bold Tempranillo, with most of its vines being more than 25 years old.

 Costers del Segre

 Costers del Segre’s vines can endure a lot, incorporating both trellis and low bush in their production.
-Not only does this region experience extreme heat and extreme cold, but it also has to endure hailstorms and periods of drought throughout the year.
-These harsh conditions do, however, allow the grapes to become highly concentrated and flavourful.
+This region experiences extreme heat and extreme cold, as well as hailstorms and periods of drought throughout the year.
+These harsh conditions do, however, allow the grapes to become highly concentrated and flavorful.
 These varietals include Sauvignon Blanc, Riesling, Parellada, Merlot, and Syrah.

 Yecla/Jumilla